The 10th Dakar International Forum on Peace and Security

 April 20, 2026 > April 21, 2026, Dakar

-Jean-Marc Gravellini, Head of the Ferdi Chair for Agricultural Modernization Policies in Africa, participated in the 10th Dakar Forum on Peace and Security.
+Jean-Marc Gravellini, Head of the Ferdi Chair on Agricultural Modernisation Policies in Africa, took part in the 10th edition of the Dakar Forum on Peace and Security.

-The 10th edition of the Dakar Forum, held for the first time solely by Senegal without French co-organization, took place on April 20-21, 2026, under the theme "Africa Facing the Challenges of Stability, Integration, and Sovereignty."
-The event gathered over 700 participants from about 60 countries and included a high-level panel, two plenary sessions, and six thematic workshops.
+The 10th edition of the Dakar Forum took place on 20 and 21 April 2026, focusing on the theme “Africa facing the challenges of stability, integration and sovereignty”.
+Organised by the Centre for Advanced Defence and Security Studies (CHEDS) in Dakar, the event brought together over 700 participants from around 60 countries and featured a high-level panel, two plenary sessions, and six thematic workshops.

-The Forum concluded with the adoption of the "Dakar Doctrine" on conflict prevention, emphasizing that peace processes in Africa must be designed and led by Africans themselves, without excessive external reliance.
+The Forum culminated in the adoption of a major initiative, the “Dakar Doctrine” on conflict prevention, and highlighted the idea that peace processes in Africa must be designed and driven from within, without exclusive reliance on external support.

 Forum Organization

-The Forum opened on Monday, April 20, at CICAD (Diamniadio), chaired by President Bassirou Diomaye Faye, with the participation of Julius Maada Bio (Sierra Leone, current ECOWAS Chair), Mohamed Ould Cheikh El Ghazouani (Mauritania), and Prime Minister Ousmane Sonko.
-For the first time since its creation in 2014, following the Élysée Summit, the Forum was organized solely by the CHEDS, without French co-leadership—a highly symbolic shift that sparked much discussion.
+The Forum opened on Monday 20 April at CICAD (Diamniadio), under the chairmanship of President Bassirou Diomaye Faye, in the presence of Julius Maada Bio (Sierra Leone, current Chair of ECOWAS), Mohamed Ould Cheikh El Ghazouani (Mauritania), and Prime Minister Ousmane Sonko.

 Thematic Workshops

-Workshop 4 – Defense Industry and Geostrategic Effectiveness for Africa.
-A notable presence from General Aimé Barthélémy Simporé (National Center for Strategic Studies of Burkina Faso, AES) alongside General Babacar Gaye (former Senegalese Cemga) and General Mohamed Znagui (former G5 Sahel).
+• Workshop 4 – Defense Industry and Geostrategic Effectiveness for Africa.
+With General Aimé Barthélémy Simporé (National Center for Strategic Studies of Burkina Faso, AES) alongside General Babacar Gaye (former Senegalese Cemga) and General Mohamed Znagui (former G5 Sahel).

 Summary and Conclusions of the Forum

-A flagship initiative proposed by President Faye and outlined in the final recommendations, the Dakar Doctrine seeks to replace the emergency intervention approach that characterized the Barkhane decade with a more proactive strategy.
+A flagship initiative proposed by the President Bassirou Diomaye Faye and outlined in the final recommendations, the Dakar Doctrine seeks to replace the emergency intervention approach that characterized the Barkhane decade with a more proactive strategy.
 It is built around three core principles:

 1. Addressing root causes, including insecurity, exclusion, and the breakdown of the social contract;